 It can become tricky when you work as an independent contractor.
-A contractor can be deemed to be a worker under the workers compensation legislation, however it is not always easy to distinguish between contractors who are workers and those who are aren’t.
+A contractor can be deemed to be a worker under the worker’s compensation legislation, however, it is not always easy to distinguish between contractors who are workers and those who are aren’t.

 Scenario – Bob the construction worker

-Instead, you can make a medical appointment and provide your TAC claim number and your health provider should send the bill directly to the TAC.
-This is a positive step towards you getting the treatment you need to recover.
 Bob is a construction worker and considers himself to be self-employed and largely works for a principal, ABC Construction.
 There is no contract of employment, just a mutual understanding that Bob will perform labour for ABC Construction as required from time to time and be paid an hourly rate for doing so.
 Bob issues an invoice for the hours worked each week to ABC Construction.

 ABC Construction provide all the equipment and materials for Bob to complete his work and tell him week to week when and where he is required.
 Bob holds his own ABN, pays his own tax and super and has no leave entitlements.